Category: Creative Careers

 In Conclusion

 Transferable skills are the threads that tie your experiences together and make you a versatile candidate in the creative industries.
-By presenting these skills thoughtfully in your CV and cover letter, you can position yourself for exciting new opportunities, no matter where your creative journey takes you.
+By presenting these skills thoughtfully in your CV and cover letter (and at interview), you can position yourself for exciting new opportunities, no matter where your creative journey takes you.

 Ready to find your transferable skills?
 Complete your Creative Careers Skills Audit here!